-Boric acid (BA) is a white powder or crystalline solid that acts as a strong antiviral and antifungal agent in the body.
+Boric acid (BA) acts as a strong antiviral and antifungal agent in the body.

-Boric Acid is available as a 600mg gelatin capsule for vaginal use.
+Boric Acid is commonly compounded as a 600mg gelatin capsule for vaginal use.

 The BASIC study1 indicates that boric acid is effective in treating Candida infections, including cases that do not resolve with common antifungal medications.
 People with recurrent yeast infections may benefit most from boric acid treatment.